mikesmallhelp/wacat/README.md

 - detects error strings from the web pages
   - you give error strings in a parameter file
 - can read form inputs from external files (for example from resources like https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file)
+- can test only links, this could be used in the smoke testing of your application
 - supports some authentication scenarios
   - you give authentication configuration in a JSON file

-wacat uses the [Playwright](https://playwright.dev/) tool internally.
+wacat uses the [Playwright](https://playwright.dev/) tool internally. wacat is tested to work with Windows, Linux and Mac.

 Please note wacat is still under construction.
 Please create a new issue, if you find a bug or some particular feature is needed.